 Having a tooth extracted is one of the most common types of oral surgery.
 In the rare case that a root canal or restoration is not possible, an extraction may be necessary to remove a damaged and irreparable tooth.

-Most adults will experience at least one oral surgery in their lifetime.
+Most adults will undergo orthodontic treatments or experience at least one common oral surgeries in Ottawa in their lifetime.
 If you need to have a wisdom tooth extracted, fix sleep apnea, or fix your jaw to fit dentures, you’re in good hands with our team at Rockcliffe Dental.
 Our dedicated team have professional experience in various dental practices and always take the time to ensure that your needs and comfort always come first.
 We’ll do everything possible to ensure that you’re at ease during your procedure.
 We’ll also answer all of your questions and fix any concerns to ensure you have a safe and comfortable experience.
-Contact us today!